 I spent years as a civil rights attorney, but chose to stay home after my first son was born.
 So now what can I do?
 I don’t feel like I’m “in the ring” anymore.
 I spent hours struggling to figure out if there is really anything I can do.
 And then it hit me.
 Wait a blessed minute…I’m doing the most important job in the world, raising tiny humans to affect the future…to spread their ideas and share themselves with the world.
 That’s it!

-My children, your children, OUR children will be an instrumental part of making the future better!
+My children, your children, OUR children can be an instrumental part of making the future better – but only if we teach them how!
 Don’t get me wrong, I’m not under some naive illusion that talking to our children about race is going to end racism.
 Making things “better” doesn’t fix racism or eliminate what’s been institutionalized – but it’s better.
 And better is good.
 Children who learn better can go into the world being conscious of institutionalized racism and be empowered to fight against it.

 So in that moment, I decided never to teach my children racial tolerance.
 Here’s why I won’t teach my children racial tolerance and what I’m doing instead.